 Zenith Chronomaster El Primero 38mm Review

 The El-Primero is possibly the most iconic chronograph movement and a very significant one at that.
-Why you ask?
+Why?
 Read our full review to find out.

 My first impression is that the 38mm mm Zenith El Primero wears and looks like a larger watch when on the wrist.
 If you compare it to other famous chronographs such as a 42mm Speedmaster or the 40mm Cosmograph Daytona, you'll notice that the dial looks larger on the El Primero due to the fact that there is no bezel taking up that extra space on the dial like on the Omega and Rolex chronographs.